unaveed/calendar/README.md

 ### Installation
 To use on your website grab app.css, app.js and the templates folder.
 Place them in the desired directory and reference app.css, app.js in your web page.

-Inside your HTML page add the following tag where ever you want to calendar to appear.
+Inside your HTML page add the following tag where ever you want the calendar to appear.
 ```
 <calendar></calendar>
 ````